ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 The syntax of this file is as follows:

- * `DEM_name`:      ????
+ * `DEM_name`:
+                    ** USGS/NED: 10 m, continental USA only
+                    ** USGS/SRTMGL1_003: 30 m, "worldwide" but not very far north ** USGS/GMTED2010: 90 m, truly worldwide
+                    ** NOAA/NGDC/ETOPO1: 1000 m, worldwide, with bathymetry
+                    ** AU/GA/AUSTRALIA_5M_DEM (Australia only, 5 m)  - comingg soon

  * `basethick`:     A layer of material this thick will be added below the entire model.
-This is particularly important for models with long, deep valleys, which can cause the model to break if the base is not thick enough.
+This is particularly important for models with long, deep valleys, which can cause the model shine through if the base is not thick enough.
+A base thickness of at least twice the filament thickness is recommended.

  * `bllat`:         Bottom-left latitude

  * `bllon`:         Bottom-left longitude

- * `fileformat`:    ????
+ * `fileformat`:
+                    - obj: wavefront obj (ascii)
+                    - STLa: ascii STL
+                    - STLb: binary STL

  * `ntilesx`:       Divide the x axis evenly among this many tiles.
 This is useful if the area being printed would be too large to fit